 like Charles Francisco in his fascinating 1980 book,

 You Must Remember This: The Filming of Casablanca.

-While the song, "As Time Goes By," is probably the best known of the American songs used in the film, I believe it was Max Steiner (shown above) who greatly increased the effectiveness of that song.
-Surprisingly, he didn't like the song and thought it was very square and rather dull.
-But Steiner had to admit that the song "must have had something to attract so much attention."
+When "As Time Goes By" was heard in the film, it became very popular on records too and was on the Hit Parade for 21 weeks in 1943, including a recording by crooner, Rudy Vallee, but not the iconic rendition by Dooley Wilson from the film soundtrack.
+Though it was the most popular of the American songs in the film (others were: "It Had To Be You," "Shine," and "Knock On Wood"), I believe it was Max Steiner (shown above) who greatly increased the effectiveness of that song with his skilled orchestral arrangements of the song.
+Surprisingly, he didn't like the song much and thought it was rather square, and perhaps more importantly, he couldn't collect any royalties for it.
+He wanted to write his own song.
+But he had to admit that the song "must have had something to attract so much attention."
 Today, it's hard to imagine that Steiner would even think of leaving out "As Time Goes By" from the film.
 It's such an essential part of the film, like a musical co-star.
-But being the great film composer that he was, Steiner made the most of the song's melody and turned it into a memorable theme used in key scenes in the film.
+But being the great film composer that he was, Steiner made the most of the song's melody and turned it into a memorable theme used in key scenes.

 One of them was in Paris where Rick Blaine (Humphrey Bogart) says lovingly with his glass of champagne